 Craignure lies close to Mull's easternmost point, and it is reasonably equidistant from the island's two other main destinations for visitors: Tobermory to the north and Iona to the west.
 It is therefore a logical place for the main terminus for the ferries from Oban, and for many years that is exactly what it has been.

-To take the most obvious first, the final part of the ferry's approach to Mull is dominated by the presence of Duart Castle, standing magnificently on its outcrop of rock near the very easternmost tip of Mull.
+The final part of the ferry's approach to Mull is dominated by the presence of Duart Castle, standing magnificently on its outcrop of rock near the very easternmost tip of Mull.
 This had been held by the Macleans of Duart for over 300 years until they backed the losing side in the 1689 Jacobite uprising and had their estates confiscated.

 The 26th Chief of Clan Maclean purchased the ruined castle and peninsula on which it stands in 1911.
 He restored it to the glorious castle you can see today, a home to the Chief of the Clan and his family, as well as providing a point of reference for Clan Maclean, whereve r in the world its widely scattered members now actually live.